Feathered Quill Book Reviews- March 2010

 While taking a break on the riverbank to brainstorm, the trio find themselves confronted with a fear far greater than any that they've encountered before.
 Far worse than heights, climbing, or water what they now face is truly worthy of their fear.
 The time how come, and it's now or never.
 If each doesn't overcome his own personal demons now it may be too late.

 I really loved this book, even more than I first expected I would.
 The illustrations were just adorable, and the message was a universally great one.
 Kids everywhere can read this book, no matter the stage of life they're in, and be reassured that it's totally normal and okay to be afraid of things.
 What they can also learn though is that while fears are normal, it's also totally possible to overcome them.
 Readers will be able to relate to the cast of characters, and will be able to see that even in the most dire of cases a little courage can go a long way because it's always hidden away inside us.
 It just sometimes take a little pressure to crack its shell away.

 This was also a hit from a kiddo's perspective.
 My five year old really enjoyed reading it, and she thought the pictures were cool.
 We agreed our favorite images are the ones of the hippo and the giraffe brainstorming.
 Their expressions are exaggerated and so stinking cute.

-Plus, as has been the case with all other Sylvan Dell books we've had the pleasure of reviewing, this one had an excellent "For Creative Minds" section at the back.
+Plus, as has been the case with all other Arbordale books we've had the pleasure of reviewing, this one had an excellent "For Creative Minds" section at the back.
 The "Animal Adaptions" portion shows how while some of the aspects of the story were obviously not true to life, there are ways in life in which animals adapt to survive.
 There were then fun facts for each of the featured animals, a fun foot and footprint matching game, and lastly there's even a short craft readers can do.